Mychnik/DiscussionForumAPI/README.md

 ## General Info
-This is simple API for discussion forum created using Unit Of Work pattern C
+This project is simple API for discussion forum created using Unit Of Work pattern C
 ## Technologies
 *ASP.NET